drisley0302/get_started_sphinx/source/SafeAtHome.rst

 - *Medication* 	Simplify medication routines.
 Set up a pill dispenser for your loved one and have someone in his/her care circle help administer their daily medication.
 Medication routines should not be left soley to the individual once a diagnosis of dementia has been made.

+- *Digital Clock*  There are several clocks on the market that are specifically designed for dementia patients.
+These clocks are actually a combination calendar and clock.
+The day of the week, date, month and time are usually displayed in large, very easily recognized letters and numbers.
+Losing track of the day and time are often signs of early dementia.
+This sort of clock can bring comfort to those who are beginning to lose a sense of time-keeping.

 The guide, Making Your Home Dementia Friendly, provides a wealth of suggestions for helping to keep your loved one at home as long as possible.
 Alzheimers_ .. _Alzheimers: https://www.alzheimers.org.uk/get-support/making-your-home-dementia-friendly